keurfonluu/stochopy/README.rst

 Installation
 ============

-The recommended way to install StochOPy is using pip:
+The recommended way to install StochOPy is through pip:

 .. code-block:: bash